 From ancient Troy to a provincial Italian village to the depths of hell itself, this week’s streams offer an epic operatic journey.
 Use this guide to plan your itinerary.

 View the Playbills from the original performance dates for each stream, including synopses, program notes, and more.

 Salome: Discussion with Karita Mattila

-In advance of the free Nightly Opera Stream of Strauss’s Salome, General Manager Peter Gelb spoke with soprano Karita Mattila about her experience singing the fearsome title role.
+In May 2020, General Manager Peter Gelb spoke with soprano Karita Mattila about her experience singing the fearsome title role of Strauss’s Salome.

 Polenzani and Sher Discuss L’Elisir d’Amore

-Tenor Matthew Polenzani and director Bartlett Sher recently joined Met Executive Stage Director Paula Suozzi for a virtual conversation about L’Elisir d’Amore and took questions about the opera from students.
+Last May, tenor Matthew Polenzani and director Bartlett Sher joined Met Executive Stage Director Paula Suozzi for a virtual conversation about L’Elisir d’Amore and took questions about the opera from students.